charmaine-kwok/charmaine-kwok.github.io/src/content/blog/camino_frances_albergue_2025.md

 I arrived in Saint-Jean-Pied-de-Port on **13 September 2025** and began walking the Camino Francés on **14 September**.
 Over the next **35 walking days**, I followed the traditional route across the Pyrenees, Navarra, La Rioja, Castilla y León, and Galicia, reaching **Santiago de Compostela on 18 October**.
 After a rest day in Santiago, I continued with the Finisterre–Muxía extension, completing the journey on **27 October** at the coast in Muxía.

-This page records every stage I walked, including distances, accommodations, prices, and short reviews of each albergue and hostal I stayed in.
+This page records every stage I walked, including distances, accommodations, prices, and short reviews of each albergue and hostal I stayed in, with notes on meals when they were part of the accommodation.

 ## Table of contents